 If we enter into a joint venture with or is sold to or merged with another business entity, your information may be disclosed to our new business partners or owners.

 Drafting Note: If personal data will be transferred outside the EEA it is important that data subjects are aware of this.
-As the approach post Brexit is unclear, you may wish to include details of transfers outside the UK specifically.
+Following Brexit you should nowinclude details of transfers outside the UK specifically.
 If personal data is stored in the cloud the location of the servers should be confirmed and if outside the UK/EEA this should be stated in this notice.
 This is something that individual member organisations will need to check.

-#[Your information will only be stored within the UK and EEA]/ [We may transfer your information outside the UK and/or EEA] (*delete as appropriate):
+#[Your information will only be stored within the UK]/ [We may transfer your information outside the UK] (*delete as appropriate):

-#[insert situations where personal data is transferred outside UK/EEA] (*delete if not applicable)
+#[insert situations where personal data is transferred outside UK] (*delete if not applicable)

-Where information is transferred outside the UK or EEA we ensure that there are adequate safeguards in place to protect your information in accordance with this notice, including the following:
+Where information is transferred outside the UK we ensure that there are adequate safeguards in place to protect your information in accordance with this notice, including the following:

 #[Insert basis for transfer and relevant safeguards (eg. decision by the Commission that the third country has adequate safeguards/ details of appropriate security provisions in place.)]